Cortysus/bulk_renamer/README.md

-# bulk_renamer
+# Bulk Renamer
- Bulk renamer with mapping dictionary.
+ Bulk file and folder renamer with mapping dictionary.
- Creates a copy of target directory and rename all files and subdirectories according to the mapping dictionary.
+ Creates a copy of target directory and renames all files and subdirectories according to the mapping dictionary.

  Use as following:
  ```